ietf-wg-asdf/instance-information/draft-ietf-asdf-instance-information.md

   by every Instance.
   An Instance may provide separate Construction affordances instead of simply setting a Proofshot.

-  TODO: Also mention the other message types we had so far (context snapshot,
-        context patch, identity manifest) here?

 Construction:
 : Construction messages enable the creation of a digital Instance,